 }

-Subordinate CA obtains a CA Certificate from STI-CA
+STI-SCA obtains a CA Certificate from STI-CA

-The Subordinate CA shall create an ACME account and order a new CA certificate from the STI-CA using the ACME procedures defined in ATIS-1000080 [Ref 2], with the exceptions noted in this section.
+The STI-SCA shall create an ACME account and order a new CA certificate from an STI-CA using the procedures defined in ATIS-1000080 [Ref 2], with the exceptions noted in this clause.

-During the finalize step of the ACME certificate ordering process, the Subordinate CA shall request a CA certificate by including a BasicConstraints object in the CSR with the cA boolean set to ‘true’.
-When the STI-CA receives a CSR containing a BasicConstraints object with a cA boolean of ‘true’, it shall verify that the requesting Subordinate CA is authorized to obtain CA certificates by checking that the SPC Token received in the challenge response contains a “ca” boolean with a value of ‘true’.
-If the Subordinate CA is authorized to receive CA certificates, then the STI-CA shall issue a certificate containing a BasicConstraints object with a cA Boolean of ‘true’.
-The STI-CA shall populate the newly issued CA certificate with the TNAuthList identifier received in the ACME new-order request, as specified in draft-ietf-stir-cert-delegation [Ref 13].
-(Note, as part of normal SHAKEN procedures, the STI-CA shall verify that the new-order TNAuthList and the CSR TNAuthList both match the "tkvalue" in the SPC Token challenge response.)
+During the finalize step of the ACME certificate ordering process, the STI-SCA shall request a CA certificate by including a BasicConstraints object in the CSR with the CA boolean set to ‘true’.
+When an STI-CA receives a CSR containing a BasicConstraints object with a CA boolean of ‘true’, it shall verify that the requesting STI-SCA is authorized to obtain CA certificates by checking that the SPC Token received in the challenge response contains a “ca” boolean with a value of ‘true’.
+If the STI-SCA is authorized to receive CA certificates, then an STI-CA shall issue a certificate containing a BasicConstraints object with a CA Boolean of ‘true’.
+An STI-CA shall populate the newly issued CA certificate with the TNAuthList identifier received in the ACME new-order request, as specified in draft-ietf-stir-cert-delegation [Ref 13].
+(Note, as part of normal SHAKEN procedures, an STI-CA shall verify that the new-order TNAuthList and the CSR TNAuthList both match the "tkvalue" in the SPC Token challenge response.)

-Once it has downloaded the newly issued CA certificate, the Subordinate CA shall store the certificate locally (i.e., unlike end-entity certificates, the CA certificate is not stored in the STI-CR).
+Once it has downloaded the newly issued CA certificate, the STI-SCA shall store the certificate locally (i.e., unlike end-entity certificates, the CA certificate is not stored in the STI-CR).

-VoIP Entity obtains a Delegate Certificate from Subordinate CA
+VoIP Entity obtains a Delegate Certificate from STI-SCA

-The procedure to obtain a delegate certificate is a simplified version of the ACME certificate ordering procedures defined in ATIS-1000080 [Ref 2] where the VoIP Entity KMS plays the role of the SP-KMS, and the Subordinate CA plays the role of STI-CA.
+The procedure to obtain a delegate certificate is a simplified version of the certificate ordering procedures defined in ATIS-1000080 [Ref 2] where the VoIP Entity KMS plays the role of the SP-KMS, and the STI-SCA plays the role of STI-CA.

-Note: This section recommends that the Subordinate CA issues delegate certificates to VoIP Entities using the ACME-based procedures described here.
-A Subordinate CA may instead choose to issue delegate certificates using a proprietary mechanism, as long as that mechanism has the same security properties as the procedures defined here.
+Note: This clause recommends that the STI-SCA issues delegate certificates to VoIP Entities using the ACME-based procedures described here.
+A STI-SCA may instead choose to issue delegate certificates using a different mechanism, as long as that mechanism has the same security properties as the procedures defined here.

 Initial Conditions

-As a pre-requisite to issuing delegate certificates, the Subordinate CA must configure the VoIP Entity with the URL of the Subordinate CA ACME directory resource, and the scope of delegate certificates that the VoIP Entity is authorized to obtain from the Subordinate CA.
+As a pre-requisite to issuing delegate certificates, the STI-SCA must configure the VoIP Entity with the URL of the STI-SCA ACME directory resource, and the scope of delegate certificates that the VoIP Entity is authorized to obtain from the STI-SCA.

-Creating an ACME Account with the Subordinate CA
+Creating an ACME Account with the STI-SCA

-The VoIP Entity KMS and the Subordinate CA shall support the ACME account creation process defined in ATIS-1000080 [Ref 2].
+The VoIP Entity KMS and the STI-SCA shall support the ACME account creation process defined in ATIS-1000080 [Ref 2].

 The account creation process is identical to that specified by ATIS-1000080 [Ref 2].
 The VoIP Entity KMS shall generate a public/private key pair using the ES256 algorithm, to serve as credentials for the account, and shall send an HTTP POST request to the “newAccount” resource to create the ACME account, as shown in the following example: